Moderation tools

 # Looking up systems and accounts

-Looking up a system by its 5-character ID (exmpl in the above screenshot) will show you a list of its linked account IDs.
+Looking up a system by its 5 or 6 character ID (exmpl in the above screenshot) will show you a list of its linked account IDs.
 For example:

 pk;system exmpl